hippoandy/Labor_Market_Scraping_WORKANA/scraping/selenium/notebook_manual/manual.md

 ![Install lib.
 1](./images/install-lib-step1.png)

+Please wait for a couple of minutes.
 Then, you will see a message like the following, type '**y**' and press "Enter" key.

 ![Install lib.
 2](./images/install-lib-step2.png)

 Wait until the progress complete.

 ### Step 3.
-Download additional Lib. file and the Program
+Download the Program Files

 #### Download the program files: